 Robustness in the gap metric.
-Robustness of adaptive controllers has been an issue since the 1980s, see e.g. [92, 130].
+Robustness of adaptive controllers has been an issue since the 1980s, see e.g. [103, 149.
 So-called universal adaptive controllers, including the funnel controller, satisfy the desired control objective for a whole class of systems.
 In this sense, these controllers are already robust.
 However, an issue still remains as to whether the controller continues to maintain performance if a system of the underlying class is subjected to perturbations, for example to unmodelled dynamics, which take it outside the class.
-One established tool to quantify robustness is the qap metric, with which the distance between two systems is measured as the "gap" separating their corresponding graphs.
-Robustness in the gap metric of the classical high-gain adaptive controller (1.5), (1.6) was studied in French, Ilchmann, and Ryan (2006) [56].
-In [81] it is shown that the funnel controller (1.21) applied to a linear system (2.1) is robust in the following sense: it may be applied to a system not satisfying any of the classical conditions of relative degree one, known sign of the highfrequency gain and asymptotically stable zero dynamics as long as the initial conditions and the disturbances are "small" and the system is "close" (in terms of a "small" gap) to a system satisfying the classical conditions.
-An extension of this result to systems with relative degree two is derived in [70].
-It is an open problem as to whether similar gap metric results hold for funnel control for higher relative degree nonlinear and/or differential-algebraic systems.
+One established tool to quantify robustness is the gap metric, with which the distance between two systems is measured as the "gap" separating their corresponding graphs.
+Robustness in the gap metric of the classical high-gain adaptive controller (1.5), (1.6) was studied in French, Ilchmann, and Ryan (2006) [65].
+In [92] it is shown that the funnel controller (1.21) applied to a linear system (2.1) is robust in the following sense: it may be applied to a system not satisfying any of the classical conditions of relative degree one, known sign of the high-frequency gain and asymptotically stable zero dynamics as long as the initial conditions and the disturbances are "small" and the system is "close" (in terms of a "small" gap) to a system satisfying the classical conditions.
+An extension of this result to systems with relative degree two is derived in [80].
+It is an open problem as to whether similar gap metric results hold for funnel control for higher relative degree nonlinear and/or differential-algebraic sys-

 Fault tolerant funnel control.
-Berger [12] has recently developed a fault tolerant funnel control mechanism for non-linearly perturbed linear systems.
-The method utilizes the Byrnes-Isidori form for time-varying linear systems from [80].
+Berger [15] has recently developed a fault tolerant funnel control mechanism for nonlinearly perturbed linear systems.
+The method utilizes the Byrnes-Isidori form for time-varying linear systems from [91].
 The extension to fully nonlinear systems is a topic of future research.
+A first approach in this direction has been presented by Zhang et al. [185].